Kinoko

 Personality

-In outer space, even though he misses his friends, Kinoko is happier than he ever was on Fungaia.
+In outer space, even though he misses Astraeus and his few, close friends, Kinoko is happier than he ever was on Fungaia.
 Ironically, he no longer feels like an alien, because when nobody belongs, everybody belongs.
 He really enjoys travelling between worlds and he has a lot of fun in space.
 He’s always eager to try out every new experience he can, whether it’s taking part in some dangerous new activity, tasting new foods and drinks, meeting new species, or visiting new planets entirely.

 Skills and abilities

-Besides flying, Kinoko’s ears help him in several other ways.
+Besides gliding, Kinoko’s ears help him in several other ways.
 His hearing is five times stronger than that of an average kuparkuke, meaning he can hear tiny sounds most others would miss, like the sound of leaves crunching and twigs snapping in the distance.
 He has an easier time tracking animals and staying alert for incoming danger.
 On top of all this, his ears are also long and large enough to wrap around himself when it’s cold.
 All in all, they’re a great tool for his survival!

 Equipment and possessions